-

 What are the typical methods and constructs of how risk is allocated between a buyer and seller?

 In the Netherlands, risk is most commonly allocated between a buyer and a seller through warranties and specific indemnities.
-In addition, parties sometimes allocate the risk of changes in circumstances between signing and closing by including a MAC clause.
+In addition, parties sometimes allocate the risk of changes in circumstances between signing and closing by including a MAC clause, although this is not very common.

 Warranties